proudcloud/clouduino/example/ADC_example/README.md

     DIFF_3NP = 0b0111       // differential channel 3 (input 6-,7+)

 ### MCP3208() ###

-Description

-Initiates a MCP3208 object.
+Initiates MCP3208 object.
 The chip select pin must be already configured as output.
 The default SPI interface will be used for communication.

 Syntax